finnmayhew/Finns-Minecraft-Maze-Generator/README.md

 - Play it in Minecraft by moving the folder `maze/mazeworld` into your world saves, then entering the world
 - Preview the maze at `maze/maze.txt`

+## To do

+- fix holes in Minecraft maze
+- add more maze types